Last Updated on

 Contact an Orthodontist Today

 For moderate to severe malocclusions, you will need wire or ceramic braces that are attached to your teeth and remain in place for an average of two to four years.
 The brackets and wires of traditional braces are designed to apply pressure against the teeth to shift teeth into the correct positions.
 If you require traditional braces, then you will visit an orthodontist on a regular basis to have the wires adjusted.
 You might need to schedule an emergency visit with an orthodontist when a wire or bracket breaks.
 Teenagers and adults with mild malocclusions are candidates for clear plastic aligners that fit over the teeth and are easy to remove.
 To learn more about orthodontic braces, schedule an appointment today.
+You can contact Dr. McDermott for a FREE consultation on braces and what you can or can’t eat while wearing them.

 708 Elm Ave.
 E.